TomPadmanathan/takeaway-website/README.md

 You can explore the current version of this project by visiting the following link, which is hosted on Vercel:

+> Please note:
+>
+> -   The production database is currently being hosted locally to expect a delay for all database actions.
+> -   This project is work in progress so expect some features to be incomplete.
+> -   Please do not enter any persanal data as this project is open to anyone to view.

 [Takeaway Website on Vercel](https://takeaway-website.vercel.app/)

 Feel free to browse the site and experience the features we've implemented so far.